A comprehensive resource for safe and responsible laser use

 - 2013 FAA helicopter study - An April 2013 FAA study of helicopter illumination incidents found that most were at low altitude (below 2,000 feet) and that adverse effects to the pilot occurred in 21% of helicopter illuminations versus only 9.4% of fixed-wing illuminations.

 - 2015 Nanocomposites coating study - A May 2015 study in the Journal of Aviation Technology and Engineering, looking at coatings for aircraft windscreens that could reduce laser light intensity.
 Reductions of 36% to 88% were found.

 - 2016 Australia Transport Safety Bureau pilot incapacitation study - A February 2016 study which found that from 2010 to 2014, laser strikes were the second leading cause of flight crew incapacitations, after gastrointestinal illnesses.
 Contains statistics on the number of incapacitations and on the impact the incapacitations had on flight duties.

 - 2018 SAE G10OL committee laser mitigation recommendations.
 SAE document ARP6378, entitled “Guidance on Mitigation Strategies Against Laser Illumination Effects”, has three main parts.
 1) Advice for pilots on how to recognize and recover from laser illumination, 2) recommendations for pilot training including simulator time, and 3) information on whether and how to use Laser Glare Protection such as eyewear and windscreen film.

-Additional information from FAA and other aviation interests includes the 2009 FAA/Air Force video “Aircraft Laser Illumination”, and various publications on the Links page.
+Additional information from FAA and other aviation interests includes the 2009 FAA/Air Force video “Aircraft Laser Illumination”, Microsoft Excel spreadsheets listing the laser incidents for each year since 2010, and various publications on the Links page.